Cisco Catalyst 9500 Series Architecture White Paper

 Cisco Silicon One ASIC complex

-The Catalyst 9500X-28C8D is built on the Cisco Silicon One Q200 ASIC.
+The Catalyst 9500X series is built on the Cisco Silicon One Q200 ASIC.
 The Q200 ASIC is built using a 7-nm fabrication technology and leverages an innovative, state-of-the-art, multislice architecture, which allows for very high processing performance with a lower power footprint, extremely high switching capability, with very high IP route and MAC scales and extremely deep buffers.
 Cisco Silicon One ASICs support fully P4 programmable NPL/SDK microcode.

-A multislice ASIC design architecture is similar to multicore and multi-ASIC, which combines multiple Network Processing Units (NPUs) onto a single die package, to multiply total capacity.
+A multislice ASIC design architecture is similar to multicore and multi-ASIC, which combines multiple network processing units (NPUs) onto a single die package, to multiply total capacity.
 A multislice design is unique because each ASIC NPU (called a “slice”) operates independently, each with full forwarding I/O resources (unlike multicore, which typically shares the same I/O resources), and the slices are connected via an integrated crossbar “fabric.”

 Multislice ASICs use an integrated Virtual Output Queue (VOQ) buffer architecture to manage data traffic between slices.
 Like multicore ASIC design, this approach addresses many of the limits of NPU clock speeds and cooling, while also multiplying overall ASIC throughput.